Last updated: January 12, 2023

 Our Data Protection Officer (“DPO”) We have appointed a data privacy officer who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the data privacy officer using the details set out below.

-Full legal name of entity: TDD Space LTD
+Full legal name of entity: TDD Digital Services LTD

 Complaints procedure: Founding Member Club. has the highest standards to protect your privacy.
 However, if you are concerned about the way in which we are managing your personal data and think we may have breached any applicable privacy laws, or any other relevant obligation, please contact our Data Protection Officer.
 We will deal with the matter as soon as we can, and keep you informed of the progress of our investigation.